 It's a very, very sad day.

-So what's gonna happen, I think, and Sarah Carter, who's gonna join us later in the program was hinting at, is it's pretty clear.
+So what's going to happen, I think, and Sarah Carter, who's going to join us later in the program, was hinting at, is it's pretty clear.

-It just is so obvious now that they're gonna the president's gonna unredact those 20 pages.
+It just is so obvious now that the president's going to unredact those 20 pages.

-Now Rod Rosenstein saying, Well, we we you need to know.
+Now, Rod Rosenstein is saying, well, you need to know.

-We sign off on a we the full faith and credibility of anybody that puts their signature there.
+We sign off on the full faith and credibility of anybody that puts their signature there.

-Why do I think those words are gonna come back to bite him?
+Why do I think those words are going to come back to bite him?

-Because if it's true that the the bulk about of the of the Pfizer warrants, that was an interesting answer, by the way, that the bulk of the information for the Pfizer warrants, the predicate of it, was all the steel dossier, then they've got to answer a very important question.
+Because if it's true that the bulk of the FISA warrants, that was an interesting answer, by the way, that the bulk of the information for the FISA warrants, the predicate of it, was all the steel dossier, then they've got to answer a very important question.

-How much vetting of the dossier did they ever do?
+How much vetting of the dossier did they ever do, if any?

 Because if they put their full faith and credit and their name behind all of this, a professional law enforcement organization person, and I love law enforcement.